 A Specific MAC Header is defined to allow multiple MAC frames to be concatenated.
 This allows a single MAC "burst" to be transferred across the network.
-The PHY overhead and the Concatenation MAC Header only occur once.
+The PHY overhead1 and the Concatenation MAC Header only occur once.
 Concatenation of multiple MAC frames MUST be as shown in Figure 6-10.
+Concatenation of multiple MAC frames is the only method by which the CM can transmit more than one MAC frame in a single transmit opportunity.